swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 Since our function is only interested in the name, it looks only at ``parms[0]`` which is 'Asparagus'.
 And further, since it is only interested in the first letter of name, it only looks at ``parms[0][0]`` which is 'A'.
 The function returns True if parms[0][0] is in the range A-F and False if it is not.

-In the True case, that item will appear in that column.
+If True, that item will appear in the column.
 If False, it will not.
 Note that items can appear in multiple columns if function criteria overlap.
-Conversely an item can appear in no columns if none of the function criteria is met.
+Conversely an item can appear in no columns if none of the function criteria are met.

 .. |evenview| image:: https://user-images.githubusercontent.com/31971607/104608352-c4daa280-564f-11eb-8084-2e78bf6ca1ce.gif